kgroveshok/z80-homebrew/README.md

 support of somekind which then makes it a self contained computer.
 Would be cool if I can then place in a suitable case and have battery support.

+I know not quite retro enough but a small Rpi that can grab bus and read from a screen memory mapped area and sling out on HDMI?
+Obivously would be nice to replace with a proper composite out if I ever get that but that is stretching my skills and have no knowledge (yet) of that tech.

 Where to go from here?
 ----------------------